DarwinAwardWinner/ido-completing-read-plus/README.md

 major update.
 The previously separate ido-ubiquitous package has been merged into ido-completing-read+, which now provides all the features of both packages.
-The distinction between "new" and "old" default selection styles has been eliminated (see [FAQ][1] for details), and the override system has been accordingly simplified into just a blacklist and a whitelist.
+The distinction between "new" and "old" default selection styles has been eliminated and replaced by a new variable `ido-cr+-no-default-action` (see [FAQ][1] for details), and the override system has been accordingly simplified into just a blacklist and a whitelist.
 If you have previously customized any ido-ubiquitous options, be sure to check out

     `M-x customize-group ido-completing-read+`